guoguoyang15/PetConnect/items/report.md

       * Encapsulation of Filtering Logic: Every filtering criterion (like money or color) can be contained within a separate class.
 This makes the codebase clean and organized by guaranteeing that the logic for each criterion is isolated.
       * Flexibility in Filtering: Future filtering criteria can be easily added with the Strategy pattern.
 We can simply add a new filtering strategy without changing the existing code if we later decide to filter based on another attribute, like "size" or "date."
       * Dynamic Filter Selection:We can choose the best filtering strategy at runtime because the filtering logic is separated from the main application logic.
 For example, once the query has been parsed, we can use the user's input to dynamically instantiate and apply the required filter strategies.
-      * Maintainability and Extendibility:Because every strategy class is in charge of a particular kind of filtering, the Single Responsibility Principle is encouraged.
+      * Maintainability and Extensibility:Because every strategy class is in charge of a particular kind of filtering, the Single Responsibility Principle is encouraged.
 It is now simpler to identify problems, update specific filter logic, and expand the system with additional filter types thanks to this separation.
       * Testability: The decoupling and modularization of the filtering logic makes it simpler to write unit tests for every strategy.
 To make sure that every component of your filtering logic functions as intended, you can test each filtering criterion separately.
 <hr>